 Preparation

 1. Toast the sesame seeds: Heat a frying pan without oil and add the sesame seeds.
-Toast them over low heat for 6-8 minutes.
-Once ready, set them aside.
+Toast them on low heat for 6-8 minutes.
+Once they are ready, set them aside.

-2. Prepare the mixture for the laddoos: Now, heat the ghee in the same pan and add the jaggery.
-Mix it well and cook over low heat for about 5 minutes.
-Don't stop stirring until the jaggery has completely melted.
+2. Prepare the laddoo mixture: Now, heat the ghee in the same pan and add the jaggery.
+Mix it well and cook on low flame for about 5 minutes.
+Keep stirring until the jaggery has completely melted.

-3. Add sesame seeds to the mixture: Add cardamom powder, crushed peanuts and roasted sesame seeds.
+3. Add the sesame seeds to the mixture: Add the cardamom powder, crushed peanuts and toasted sesame seeds.
 Continue stirring and cook everything together for another minute or two.
 Then, transfer the mixture to a plate previously greased with ghee or oil and let it cool.

-4. Form the laddoos and store them: With lightly greased hands, start forming the mixture into round balls.
-Let them rest and air dry.
+4. Form the laddoos and store: With slightly oiled hands, start forming round balls with the mixture.
+Let them rest and dry in the open air.
 Finally, store the laddoos in an airtight container.
-Your Gud Til Laddoos are ready to be tasted!
+Your Gud Til Laddoos are ready to be enjoyed!

 About the ladoos

-Ladoo" (also written as "laddu" or "ladu") is a word that comes from the Sanskrit "ladduka" or "lattika", which means a small ball.
-Ladoos are popular sweets in India and other southern countries.
-Asia, known for their rounded shape.
-They are made from a variety of ingredients, such as flour, sesame seeds, chickpeas, nuts, ghee (clarified butter), sugar or jaggery, and are often flavored with cardamom, saffron and other spices .
+Ladoo (also spelled as laddu or ladu) is a word derived from the Sanskrit ladduka or lattika, meaning a small ball.
+Ladoos are popular sweets in India and other South Asian countries, known for their rounded shape.
+They are made from a variety of ingredients, including flour, sesame seeds, chickpeas, nuts, ghee (clarified butter), sugar or jaggery, and are often flavoured with cardamom, saffron and other spices.

 Ladoos are prepared for celebrations, festivals, and as religious offerings in temples.
-Each type of ladoo has its own recipe and special occasion associated with it, such as Besan Ladoo (made with chickpea flour), Boondi Ladoo (made from fried dough drops) and Gud Til Ladoo (with sesame seeds and jaggery). , among many others.
+Each type of ladoo has its own recipe and special occasion associated with it, such as Besan Ladoo (made from gram flour), Boondi Ladoo (made from fried dough blobs), and Gud Til Ladoo (with sesame seeds and jaggery), among many others.
 It is a sweet that encapsulates the culinary diversity and richness of traditions of South Asia.

 Indian Sesame Ladoos